mara/mara-example-project-1/README.md

 &nbsp;

-Mara ETL pipelines are compeletely transparent, both to stakeholders in terms of applied business logic and to data engineers in terms of runtime behavior.
+Mara ETL pipelines are completely transparent, both to stakeholders in terms of applied business logic and to data engineers in terms of runtime behavior.

 This is the page in the web ui that visualizes the pipeline `e_commerce`: